Reconstructing Point Sets from Distance Distributions: The Noisy Turnpike Problem

 If the solution $\vz$ is not a global optimizer, then $\vz\in[0,1]^M$.
-The point locations can be extracted in the same way as in the noisy case which we describe next.
+The point locations can be extracted in the same way as in the noisy case which we describe next. \end{noiseless_case}

-\paragraph{Noisy case.} In the noisy case we have $\vx\in[0,1]^M$.
-The $m$-th entry $z_m$ of $\vz$ is the \emph{estimated} probability that a point is located at the $m$-th segment $l_m$.
+\begin{noisy_case} In the noisy case we have $\vx\in[0,1]^M$.
+Since the distribution $p(d)$ in \eqref{eq:approx_dist} is an approximation to the oracle distribution $g(d)$, the global optimizer $\vx$ of \eqref{eq:constrained_nonconvex} would be a \emph{perturbed} version of the ground truth noisy signal.
+For the solution $\vz$, we interpret its $m$-th entry $z_m$ as the \emph{estimated} probability that a point is located at the $m$-th segment $l_m$.
 Extracting $N$ point locations from $\vz$ can be posed as a clustering problem.
-As illustrated in Fig. \ref{fig:hierarchical_clustering}, each $l_m$ is viewed as a cluster with the weight $z_m$.
-We can cluster the $M$ segments using the agglomerative clustering approach \cite{Rokach2005} summarized in Algorithm \ref{alg:agg}.
-The centroids of the $N$ clusters with the largest weights are taken as the estimated point locations.
+Each line segment $l_m$ is viewed as a cluster with the weight $z_m$.
+We cluster the $M$ segments using the agglomerative clustering approach \cite{Rokach2005}; the pseudocode and illustrations are given in the Supplementary Material.
+The centroids of the $N$ clusters with the largest weights are taken as the estimated point locations. \end{noisy_case}